DauntLessTKD/DauntLessTKD/README.md

 ## Work Experience 🚀

+### Database Analyst, Independent Consultant (Nov 2023 – Mar 2024) - Remote

+Creation, analysis, and documentation of databases for projects in which I participate as part of the consulting team.

 ### Data Engineer at MOX (Jun.
 2023 - Jul.
 2023) - Remote

 Developed a Machine Learning credit scoring system using clustering and regression algorithms to classify customers and determine credit ratings.